-SECTION 7.4.
+7.4.
 ACCEPTANCE

-Any person whose name has been submitted for candidacy by petition shall file an acceptance of candidacy with the election authorities at least eighty-five (85) days before the date of the applicable election; otherwise, the name of that person shall not appear on the ballot.
-The signature of a candidate upon a declaration of candidacy contained as part of a petition filed with the election authorities, in accordance with the election laws of the State of Ohio shall constitute compliance with the requirements of this section.
+Any person whose name has been submitted for candidacy by any such petition shall file an acceptance of such candidacy with the election authorities not later than eighty-five (85) days previous to the date established in Section VII-1 for the primary election that is required to be held when there are three or more candidates certified for the office of Mayor, regardless of whether or not a primary is actually required to be held for a Mayoral election; otherwise, the name of that person shall not appear on the ballot.
+The signature of a candidate upon a declaration of candidacy contained as part of petitions filed with the election authorities, in accordance with law, shall constitute compliance with the requirements of this section.

 7.5.
-WRITE-IN CANDIDATES
+WHO ELECTED